-&lt;sup>26 Information on descriptive statistics regarding demographic variables is presented in Appendix Table 1.
+25 Information on descriptive statistics regarding demographic variables is presented in Appendix Table 1.

-We present the first set of regression results in Table 2 for the Mammogram in the Past Year outcome.
-Each column of each panel is from a separate model.
-We present coefficient estimates on the key mandate variables of interest, and in each column we add successively more controls.
-We present results for the 'scaled mammography mandate' specification in the top panel, the 'any mammography mandate' specification in the middle panel, and the 'expanded mammography mandate' specification in the bottom panel.
+'any mammography mandate' specification in the middle panel, and the 'expanded mammography mandate' specification in the bottom panel.
 Column 1 shows estimates from the two-way fixed effects model that controls for: age group dummies; other individual demographic characteristics; state/time varying demographic and economic controls; other state and federal policies; and state, year, and month fixed effects.
 Column 2 adds linear state trends, Column 3 adds linear and quadratic state trends, and Column 4 replaces the state trends with state by age group, year by age group, and state by year fixed effects and is the fully saturated DDD model.

 The results in column 1 of Table 2 with state and year fixed effects (and other covariates) indicate that there is a strong effect of mammography mandates on the probability that a woman age 25-74 reports having had a mammogram in the past year, and this finding is insensitive to how we specify the mandate variable.
-For example, we estimate that the presence of mammography mandate in the 'scaled' specification in the top panel of column 1 is associated with a statistically significant 3.8 percentage point increase in the probability of past year mammography screening.
-In the bottom panel we find that the presence of a mandate for annual mammography is associated with a 3.8 percentage point increase in the probability of past year mammography screening.
+For example, we estimate that the presence of mammography mandate in the 'scaled' specification in the top panel of column 1 is associated with a statistically significant 5 percentage point increase in the probability of past year mammography screening.
+In the bottom panel we find that the presence of a mandate for annual mammography is associated with a 5 percentage point increase in the probability of past year mammography screening.
 In columns 2 and 3 we find that these relationships are largely unchanged when we add controls for linear and quadratic state trends, respectively.
-Turning to the fully interacted DDD model in column 4 with a full set of two-way interactions for age, state, and year, we continue to estimate in the 'scaled' specification in the top panel that mammography mandates increase the likelihood of reporting a past year mammogram by 0.9 percentage points, though the estimate is not statistically significant.
-Taken together, the estimates from the scaled specification in Table 2 fall in the range of 0.9 to 4.2 percentage point effects, or about a 4-20 percent effect relative to the baseline pre-mandate annual mammography rate.
-Using instead the coefficient on annual mandates in the expanded bottom panel, the point estimates vary from .8 to 4.2 percentage points or the same 4-20 percent effect.
-Measured differently, and given that past year mammography rates increased by about 25.7 percentage points over our time period (see Figure 2), we estimate that mandates for annual mammography account for about 3-16 percent of the overall increase.
+Turning to the fully interacted DDD model in column 4 with a full set of two-way interactions for age, state, and year, we continue to estimate in the 'scaled' specification in the top panel that mammography mandates increase the likelihood of reporting a past year mammogram by 1 percentage point, though the estimate is not statistically significant.
+Taken together, the estimates from the scaled specification in Table 2 fall in the range of 1 to 5.5 percentage point effects, or about a 4.5-25 percent effect relative to the baseline pre-mandate annual mammography rate.26 Using instead the coefficient on annual mandates in the expanded bottom panel, the point estimates vary from .9 to 5.5 percentage points or the same 4.5-25 percent effect.
+Measured differently, and given that past year mammography rates increased by about 25.7 percentage points over our time period (see Figure 2), we estimate that mandates for annual mammography account for about 3.5-21.4 percent of the overall increase.